 The presentation of pension assets and liabilities within the accounts is a requirement of the legislation governing the preparation of these accounts.
-The overall impact of recognising the Authority's true net pension liability of £1.011bn on the Balance Sheet has led to an overall negative balance of £847.875m.
+The overall impact of recognising the Authority's firefighters' pension liability of £643.301m on the Balance Sheet has led to an overall negative balance of £474.351m.

-The net pension liability for 2021/22 for firefighter pension schemes has reduced by £13.569m to £967.519m.
 Movements on the pension liability can be quite volatile and are not only dependent on the assumptions used but also there is an impact depending on whether it is a full or roll-forward valuation.
-The Actuary for the firefighter pension schemes has carried out a full valuation for 2021/22.

-Changes to the financial assumptions included a reduction in the discount rate and an increase in the expectation of future inflationary pressures, resulting in an overall increase to the value of the defined benefit obligation.
-The reassessment of the net defined benefit liability has had a significant impact on the Comprehensive Income and Expenditure Statement resulting in a revised remeasurement of (£37.962m) in 2021/22 compared to £190.882m in 2020/21.
+The Actuary for the firefighter pension schemes has carried out a roll-forward valuation for 2022/23.
+Changes to the financial assumptions included an increase in the discount rate and a decrease in the expectation of future inflationary pressures, resulting in an overall decrease to the value of the defined benefit obligation.
+The reassessment of the net defined benefit liability has had a significant impact on the Comprehensive Income and Expenditure Statement resulting in a revised remeasurement of (£389.847m) in 2022/23 compared to (£37.962m) in 2021/22.